cprimera/UDeltio/Phase2/Process.md

 - After working on a feature or a bug, we do a non fast forward merge into develop and push to origin
   - If we want to get feedback from someone, we push the branch to origin, and ask that person to give feedback
   - We restrained from using Pull Requests to ease some overhead
+- We used cleanup/* branches for code cleanups

 ### Scrum Process